 “Stop it!” screamed Kate.
 She was yanking on the gate, desperately trying to get to Neal.

 “Run!” yelled Neal as the man reared up for another hit, and Neal moved his head, so the man’s hand struck the ground.
 He wailed in pain.

 Neal pushed the man off of him, pulling himself to his feet, and immediately assessed the hallway.
 There was only one door.
 Head pounding, Neal ran to it and ripped it open, suddenly dizzy.
 He hit the side of the doorframe, his sense of balance completely off.
-The office he entered was windowless, and Neal's heart dropped.
+The office he entered was windowless, and Neal’s heart dropped.
 No windows meant no escape.
 Neal shut and locked the door, diving over the desk and tearing open the drawers, looking for a weapon, anything, through his blurry, almost double-vision.
 He wiped his face on his sleeve, staining it bright red.
-Neal heard the door rattle in its frame; it the man trying to get in.
+Neal heard the door rattle in its frame; the man was trying to get in.

 “Special Agent Peter Burke.”